cocotb/cocotb/docs/source/coroutines.rst

             await Timer(1, "us")
             raise TimeoutError("Operation did not complete in time")

-You can inspect the result of child classes by storing the :class:`!Task` objects returned by :meth:`start_soon` method.
+You can inspect the result of child classes by storing the :class:`!Task` objects returned by the :meth:`!start_soon` method.
 When decoratoring a :term:`coroutine function` with :deco:`!fork`, the name of the function will become the returned :class:`!Task` object.